 Members can play a game on the My Profile page that provides practice finding and correcting common second language errors.
 There are 1000 sentences in the database to practice with.
 To see a short video explaining how to use the Random Error Correction Game, click on the Help! button on the top menu.

 This website is a work in progress, so I cannot guarantee that the system will catch every error in every text or that the advice and corrections will always be perfect.
+I am working on it.

-That will depend on who you are.
 For graduates and professionals, a proofreader that checks as you type -- like the one integrated into Microsoft Word -- is probably your best choice.
 You will have enough confidence in your command of style and grammar to want to use a grammar checker for errors of inattention and contextual spelling errors only.

 For highly advanced second language learners of English and native speakers attending a university, an English grammar checker that focuses on style and punctuation errors is probably your best choice.
 The problems you face include the overuse of the passive voice, run-on sentences, comma-splices, and dangling participles--among others.
 There are some good pro-version grammar checkers that can help with these problems.